jeju5/management/cs/aws/aws_developer.md

     * You can have configuration file
       * in YAML/JSON format
       * with .config extension
-      * inside .ebextensions folder (.ebextensions folder in the top-level directory)
+      * inside .ebextensions folder (.ebextensions folder in the top-level directory; path is .ebextensions/{NAME}.config)
   * EBS & RDS
     * you can create RDS database inside EBS (from EBS console).
 This is good for test env, but since RDS is coupled with EBS it has no flexibility in lifecycle.
     * Ideally in prod. env, decouple RDS from EBS.